ariefzuhri/Gizee/README.md

 Firstly, clone this repository and import it into Android Studio (`git clone https://github.com/ariefzuhri/Gizee.git`).

 ### Setup API Key
-1. Get your [Nutritionix API](https://developer.nutritionix.com/) app id and app key
+1. Get your [Nutritionix API](https://developer.nutritionix.com/) app id and app key.
-2. Open`./core` in root directory and create a new file named `keys.properties`
+2. Open`./core` in root directory and create a new file named `keys.properties`.
-3. Put your app id and key in `keys.properties` file by adding the following lines
+3. Put your app id and key in `keys.properties` file by adding the following lines.
 ```
 NUTRITIONIX_APP_ID=YOUR_APP_ID
 NUTRITIONIX_APP_KEY=YOUR_APP_KEY
 ```

 ### Setup Firebase Crashlytics
-1. Register the app in the [Firebase Console](https://console.firebase.google.com/)
+1. Register the app in the [Firebase Console](https://console.firebase.google.com/).
-2. Get your own `google-services.json` file and move it into Android app module root directory (`./app`)
+2. Get your own `google-services.json` file and move it into Android app module root directory (`./app`).

 ### Setup Certificate Pinning
-1. Open your `keys.properties` file in `./core`
+1. Open your `keys.properties` file in `./core`.
 2. Add the following new lines (you can get the public key hashes [here](https://www.ssllabs.com/analyze.html?d=trackapi.nutritionix.com&s=3.214.2.226&latest)):
 ```
 NUTRITIONIX_BASE_URL=https://trackapi.nutritionix.com/v2/